Giotto Bizzarrini

 Giotto Bizzarrini (6 June 1926 – 13 May 2023) was an Italian automobile engineer who was active from the 1950s through the 1970s.

 After graduating from the University of Pisa in 1953, Bizzarrini eventually joined Alfa Romeo as a test driver.
 He gained a reputation for identifying and solving problems and was head hunted by Ferrari in 1957.
 Bizzarrini's responsibility increased until he became sports car development chief at Ferrari in the late 1950s, working on such notable projects as the Ferrari 250 GTO.
 He split from the company as part of the 'Great Walkout' in 1961, worked first with ATS, and then in 1962 started his own company, Società Autostar, whose name was changed to Bizzarrini in 1964.
 In addition to producing the exotic Bizzarrini 5300 GT, Bizzarrini also worked for other makers including Iso, Lamborghini, and Alfa Romeo.
 Several concept cars in the 2000s bear his name.

 Early life

-Bizzarrini around 1953 when he was a student at University of Pisa, with the Fiat 500 "Machinetta" he made.
+Bizzarrini around 1953 when he was a student at University of Pisa, with the Fiat 500 “Macchinetta”" he made.

 Bizzarrini was born in Quercianella, Livorno Province, the son of a rich landowner from Livorno.
 His grandfather, also named Giotto Bizzarrini, was a biologist who had worked with Guglielmo Marconi on his inventions, especially the radio, following which one of the Livorno Library sections was named The Bizzarrini Library.

 Bizzarrini received an engineering degree from the University of Pisa in 1953.
 His design thesis in his senior year was a complete redesign of a used Fiat Topolino, in which he modified the engine for increased power and relocated it in the chassis for improved handling.